AndreKuratomi/AndreKuratomi/README.md

 I began working as a freelance frontend developer in 2020 and studied fullstack web development at the Kenzie Academy Brasil from 2021 to 2022.
 And since April 2022 I work as web developer.

 I think that 'solving a problem' commes before chosing the tools for it.
-That's why I don't say that I have a "favorite language/lib/tool" but I analize the problem and choose the best one for it.
+That's why I don't say that I have a "favorite language/lib/tool" but I analise the problem and choose the best one for it.
 If I don't know it I rush to learn it.

 I am not just a code writer, but actually a problem solver.